noximo/umbrella-admin-bundle/docs/config/umbrella_admin.md

         # Form Type class of Admin CRUD.
         form:                 Umbrella\AdminBundle\Form\UserType

-        # Name of sender for user email.
+        # Name of sender for password reset email.
-        from_name:            ''
+        password_reset_from_name: ''

-        # Email of sender for user email.
+        # Email of sender for password reset email.
-        from_email:           no-reply@umbrella.dev
+        password_reset_from_email: no-reply@umbrella.dev

         # Time to live (in s) for request password.
-        password_request_ttl: 86400
+        password_reset_ttl:   86400
         profile:
             enabled:              true